 Electronic Document Management System (EDMS).
 System approved for long-term storage, management, and maintenance of electronic and hardcopy records.

 Enterprise Architecture (EA) Repository.
-A database that houses information about software applications and is the source for the INL data dictionary.
+A database that houses information about software applications and servers and is the source for the INL data dictionary.
 The applications are related to the management system business functions it supports or implements.
 EA is the repository for the technology (e.g., software/hardware) used to construct and implement software applications.
 EA contains links to the software documentation stored in EDMS (see def.) and includes a list of software owners.

 GitHub.
 A web-based revision control hosting service for software development and code sharing.
 GitHub provides additional tools such as documentation generation, issue tracking, Wikis, nested task-lists within files, etc.